 The Filecoin network aims to provide useful, reliable storage to its participants.
 With a traditional centralized entity like a cloud storage provider, explicit trust is placed in the entity itself that the data will be stored in a way that meets some minimum set of standards such as security, scalability, retrievability, or replication.
 Because the Filecoin network is a decentralized network of storage providers (SPs) distributed across the globe, network participants need an automated, trustless, and decentralized way to validate that an SP is doing a good job of handling the data.

 In particular, the Filecoin proof process must verify the data was properly stored at the time of the initial request and is continuing to be stored based on the terms of the agreement between the client and the SP.
 In order for the proof processes to be robust, the process must:

 - Target a random part of the data.

-- Occur at a time interval such that it is not possible, profitable, or rationale for an SP to discard and re-fetch the copy of data.
+- Occur at a time interval such that it is not possible, profitable, or rational for an SP to discard and re-fetch the copy of data.